kraimbaud/docker-env-php/README.md

     ./build

+### Bootstrap a project

-### Bootstrap a Symfony project
+Bootstrap a Symfony project

     symfony new symfony-project

-Keep this folder name if you are lazy.
+If you do change the project name, you will have to change Nginx configuration.

+Bootstrap a Laravel project

+    laravel new laravel-project

 If you do change the project name, you will have to change Nginx configuration.